lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The IID value MAY be computed from the Device ID present in the Layer 2 header, or from some other stable identifier.
 The computation is specific for each LPWAN technology and MAY depend on the Device ID size.

-In the Downlink direction, these CDA may be used to determine the L2 addresses used by the LPWAN.
+In the Downlink direction, these Deviid CDA may be used to determine the L2 addresses used by the LPWAN.

 ### Compute-\*

-These classes of functions are used by the decompressor to compute the compressed field value based on received information.
-Compressed fields are elided during compression and reconstructed during decompression.
+Some fields are elided during compression and reconstructed during decompression.
+This is the case for length and Checksum, so:

-* compute-length: compute the length assigned to this field.
-For instance, regarding the field ID, this CDA may be used to compute IPv6 length or UDP length.
+* compute-length: computes the length assigned to this field.
+This CDA may be used to compute IPv6 length or UDP length.

-* compute-checksum: compute a checksum from the information already received by the SCHC C/D.
+* compute-checksum: computes a checksum from the information already received by the SCHC C/D.
   This field may be used to compute UDP checksum.